 In addition to "The Raven," Poe penned numerous poems, such as "The Bells," in which the word "tintinnabulation" offers the ultimate in onomatopoeia.
 "The Bells" was published posthumously, and so was "Annabel Lee," an emotional recounting of the narrator's love and loss of a beautiful woman.

 Ready to dip your toe in Poe's greatest hits?
-Start with select works on The Poe Museum website – they are available in full for free online, as are his other works, now in the public domain.
+His works are available online in the public domain.
 "That's the best way to get to know an author," says Voss.
+Information is also available at the various museum websites.

 Poe's Mysterious Death